Harim923/FormalizerInsideLLM/experiments/Cyclic-Quad-Partition.md

 No derivable rule to guarantee cyclic property propagation → system halts.

 **Result:**
-ProofGPT declares this problem undecidable under the current axiom framework.
+Formalizer(previously known as ProofGPT) declares this problem undecidable under the current axiom framework.